-Clause 7.2(f) of the 2019 DAU SAA provides that if the matter is referred to the QCA for arbitration (i.e. under clause 7.2(d)(i)), then the arbitration 'must be conducted in accordance with the Access Undertaking'.
-The 'Access Undertaking' is defined in QCA's required amendments to the proposed SAA as:
+Clause 7.2(f) of the 2021 SAA provides that if the matter is referred to the QCA for arbitration (i.e. under clause 7.2(d)(i)), then the arbitration 'must be conducted in accordance with the Access Undertaking'.
+The 'Access Undertaking' is defined in the 2021 SAA as: